 Note: See rule 1.7 for the definition of “voluntary product data”, and see clause 3.1 of Schedule 3 for the definition of “voluntary product data” in relation to the banking sector.

+(2A) If the data holder discloses any requested voluntary product data to the requester, it must do so:

+(a) through its product data request service; and

+(b) in accordance with the data standards.

+Note: This subrule is a civil penalty provision (see rule 9.8).

-(3) The data holder must, subject to rule 2.5:
+(3) The data holder must, subject to subrule (4) and rule 2.5:

 (a) disclose the requested required product data to the requester: